PragTob/web-go/POSSIBLE_IMPROVEMENTS.md

 ## More efficient playouts
 More efficient playouts means more playouts, means more data, means better moves being chosen hopefully.
+A lot of these are hypothetical and running the benchmark will show if they are really worth it.

 * have groups concept that counts liberties of groups as they are played --> faster detection for captures etc. (no more board copies)
 * keep a list of valid moves to easily pick from